maxecharles/dLuxToliman/README.md

 To achieve this, the mission will employ a novel telescope design that will be able to detect subtle changes in the positions of the Alpha Centauri binary pair.
 These changes are caused by the gravitational reflex motion induced by an Earth-sized companion, and this cutting-edge technology will enable scientists to identify exoplanets too small to be detected by conventional telescopes.
 Toliman utilises a binary phase diffraction pupil to grasp the expected microarcsecond-scale astrometric signal.

-**This repository/package contains pre-built ∂Lux models of the Toliman optical system**, and pre-built parametrised ∂Lux source objects for Alpha Centauri.

 ## Installation